Alcantara (river): Course

 The Alcantara has its source at an elevation of 1250 m in the municipality of Floresta.
 On its way to the sea, past the north of Mount Etna, it flows through the municipalities of Randazzo, Mojo Alcantara, Francavilla di Sicilia, Motta Camastra, Castiglione di Sicilia, Graniti, Gaggi, Calatabiano, Taormina and Giardini-Naxos.

 Several thousand years ago, the river bed was blocked by a lava flow from Mount Etna.
 As the lava was cooled much more quickly by the water than it would have done otherwise, it crystallised in the form of columns.
-Over the next millennia, the river naturally eroded a channel through these columns, resulting an impressive gorges and ravines, such as the Alcantara Gorges (Gole dell'Alcantara) next to Francavilla di Sicilia, where the Peloritani mountains end.
+Over the next millennia, the river naturally eroded a channel through these columns, resulting in impressive gorges and ravines, such as the Alcantara Gorges (Gole dell'Alcantara) next to Francavilla di Sicilia, where the Peloritani mountains end.

 Park

 The Alcantara River Park (Parco fluviale dell'Alcantara) was established in 2001 for the protection of the river, and to encourage its use as a relaxation area and tourist destination.
 The columns and surroundings can be seen in the segment "The Enchanted Doe" of the 2015 film Tale of Tales.